 Hire a Guide

-Romero picked us up at our hotel bright and early to assist us around Quito.
+Ramiro picked us up at our hotel bright and early to assist us around Quito.
 We were met by another local resident, Patricia, who is a member of Quito’s San Roque neighborhood.
-When I visited Quito before I wandered the streets aimlessly and alone not knowing what I was looking at or not comfortable to walk into the “nontouristy” places to have a conversation.
+When I visited Quito before I wandered the streets aimlessly and alone not knowing what I was looking at or not comfortable walking into the “nontouristy” places to have a conversation.

-Romero’s intent was to help us understand more about the people who live in Quito and its history.
-For a few hours, we strolled in and out of local artisans, hat makers, and herbal healers stores.
-All places that we definitely would not have felt completely comfortable as foreigners to walk in alone.
+Ramiro’s intent was to help us understand more about the people who live in Quito and its history.
+For a few hours, we strolled in and out of local artisans, hat makers, and herbal healers’ stores.
+All places that we definitely would not have felt completely comfortable as foreigners walking in alone.
 Not that locals aren’t friendly.

 Ride the Teleferiqo